 - Set the d does / does not represent the ° symbol option.

 (This option is only available in radian mode.
-When this option is set you can,
+When this option is on you can,

 for example, type in cos(30d+2) to mean the cosine of 30 degrees plus 2